 New York, NY

-Dr. Eric J. Sherman is a medical oncologist in New York, New York and is affiliated with Memorial Sloan Kettering Cancer Center.
-Dr. Eric Sherman received his medical degree from Columbia University College of Physicians & Surgeons and has been in practice for more than 20 years while dedicated to improving the lives of patients with head and neck cancer.
-Dr. Sherman’s primary clinical and research focus is on thyroid cancers and squamous cell carcinomas of the head and neck.
+Eric J. Sherman, MD, is a medical oncologist in New York, New York and is affiliated with Memorial Sloan Kettering Cancer Center.
+Sherman received his medical degree from Columbia University College of Physicians & Surgeons and has been in practice for more than 20 years while dedicated to improving the lives of patients with head and neck cancer.
+Sherman’s primary clinical and research focus is on thyroid cancers and squamous cell carcinomas of the head and neck.
 He also has a vast interest in diagnosing and treating the less common cancers of the head and neck, such as sinonasal undifferentiated carcinomas and salivary gland tumors.

 Julie M. Vose, MD, MBA